Preksha0821/rock-paper-scissors/README.md

 The Angular Development Server can be started by running `ng serve`

-Endpoints are configured to proxy to the node server.
+Endpoints are configured to proxy to the node server, which is running on http://localhost:3000.
+The Angular App will be running on http://localhost:4200 The proxy is setup to send `/api/[endpoint]` to the server.
+Keep this in mind while in development.

 # Building